Graham gives Pelosi ultimatum, proposes Senate rule change to remove her from impeachment process

 Graham justified this by claiming that Pelosi was engaging in a "political stunt" by holding off on sending the impeachment articles to the Senate, weeks after they were approved by a House vote.
 He said McConnell would not let her dictate how events unfold.

 "Well, we’re not going to let Nancy Pelosi use the rules of the Senate to her advantage.
 This is dangerous to the presidency as an institution," Graham said.
-"They impeached the president, but the speaker of the hosue is holding the articles back, trying to extort from the majority leader of the Senate a trial to her liking.
+"They impeached the president, but the speaker of the House is holding the articles back, trying to extort from the majority leader of the Senate a trial to her liking.
 They’re trying to hold these articles over the head of the president.”

 Graham laid out how he would expect the trial to go, allowing both sides to present arguments before determining whether witnesses were needed.